Compliance

 Information Security

-We at Daiwa Securities Group have implemented numerous information security measures to protect personal information entrusted to us by customers in a safe and precise manner.
+We at Daiwa Securities Group have established basic standards (the Group Minimum Standards) for information security measures to protect personal information entrusted to us by customers in a safe and precise manner.
+In line with the Standards, each of the Group companies has formulated rules on the protection and handling of personal information and has established its own privacy policy.

-In addition, we have developed and implemented a reporting flow in the event that an information leakage incident occurs.
+We have developed and implemented a reporting flow in the event that an information leakage incident occurs.
 Based on this flow, the department where the incident occurred immediately shares the incident with the information security administrator and reports to the department with responsibility for information management.
 The incident is then reported to the management, including the officer who takes charge of overseeing information security.
+We deal resolutely with employees who have been involved in divulging information, such as by taking disciplinary action as determined by the Company, depending on the magnitude and maliciousness of the incident.

 Policy on Personal Information Protection and Security